 1. Personal factors

-It is important to take into account all those personal factors that can positively or negatively influence a person’s surgical performance.
-Personal resources include personality type, emotional maturity, coping strategies, and previous experiences.
-Previous experiences related to cancer or the death of a family member due to a tumor are related to a higher emotional burden for the patient at the beginning of the process, while social and familial resources are considered protective factors in the disease process.
+It is important to take into consideration all those personal factors that may influence the person’s surgical performance positively or negatively.
+Personal resources include personality type, emotional maturity, coping strategies and previous experiences.
+The existence of previous experiences related to cancer or the death of a family member due to a tumor are associated with a greater emotional burden for the patient at the start of the process, while the existence of social and family resources are considered protective factors in the course of the disease.

 Variables such as excessive alcohol or drug consumption and chronic pain disorders are known risk factors for sedation failure (Chui, 2015).
-Additionally, stress levels, patient expectations, and how they cope with stressful situations are considered in various studies and are considered important variables.
+In addition, stress level, patient expectations and the way they face frightening situations are taken into account in various studies and are considered important variables.

 2. Decision-making capacity

-Assessing the ability to understand the treatment is a necessary part of the care process.
-According to Palmer & Harmell (2016) and Lutters & Broekman (2019), the formal assessment of decision-making capacity is not only an ethical and legal obligation of the responsible team but also constitutes a patient’s right to autonomy.
-Palmer & Harmell (2016) argue that the patient’s decision-making capacity should be defined based on four dimensions:
+Assessment of the capacity to understand the treatment is a necessary part of the care process.
+According to Palmer & Harmell (2016) and Lutters & Broekman (2019) the formal assessment of decision-making capacity is not only an ethical and legal obligation of the team in charge, but also constitutes a right to the patient’s autonomy.
+Palmer & Harmell (2016) state that the patient’s decision-making capacity should be defined based on four dimensions:

-- Understanding: refers to the ability to accept and understand the illness, the information provided, the risks, benefits, and possible treatments.
+- Understanding: refers to the ability to accept and comprehend the illness, the information provided, the risks, benefits and possible treatments.

 - Appreciation: described as the ability to apply the information provided to oneself and one’s own situation.

-- Expression of decision: understood as the ability to communicate a clear and consistent decision.
+- Expression of the decision: understood as the ability to communicate a clear and consistent decision.

-At this point, it must be taken into consideration that, in the disease processes, the decision-making capacity becomes more complex, so it is common for both the patient and the family to have difficulties in deciding about their own health (Mattavelli, Casarotti, Forgiarini, Riva, Bello, & Papagno, 2012).
-In addition to this, patients with brain tumors often experience cognitive impairment, which is related in some cases to severe impairments in everyday decision-making skills (Ouerchefani, Ouerchefani, Allain, Rejeb, & Le Gall, 2017, Lutters & Broekman, 2019).
+At this point, it should be taken into account that, in the course of the disease, the capacity to choose becomes more complex, so it is common for both the patient and the family to have difficulties deciding about their own health (Mattavelli, Casarotti, Forgiarini, Riva, Bello, & Papagno, 2012).
+In addition, patients with brain tumors often present cognitive impairment, which in some cases is related to severe impairments in everyday decision-making abilities (Ouerchefani, Ouerchefani, Allain, Rejeb, & Le Gall, 2017, Lutters & Broekman, 2019).

-As a consequence of the same disease, many patients only have limited awareness of their symptoms and tend to underestimate the impact on their lives.
-The lack of self-awareness, which is a consequence of the tumor itself or a psychological defense mechanism, brings difficulties in making informed decisions about their health, which has been identified as a limitation for the patient’s participation in this type of procedure.
-(Boele et al., 2015).
+As a consequence of the disease itself, many patients only have limited awareness of their symptoms and tend to underestimate the impact on their lives.
+Lack of self-awareness, which is a consequence of the tumor itself or of some psychological defense mechanism, brings with it difficulties for making informed decisions regarding their health status, which has been pointed out as a limitation for patient participation in this type of procedure (Boele et al., 2015).

-According to the literature, a highly anxious patient tends to make more errors and lose their levels of attention-concentration and memory, so neither the baseline nor real-time results would be reliable and would affect both the action plan and the delineation of the resection.
-(Ruis et al., 2017 y Huget et al, 2019).
-In awake neurosurgery, it is very important for the patient to manage anxiety and their movements to ensure that they have self-control skills.
-Self-control is understood as the patient’s ability to voluntarily regulate their behavior during the procedure.
-(Rughani, Rintel, Desai, Cushing & Florman, 2011; Howie at al., 2016).
+According to the literature, a highly anxious patient will tend to make more mistakes and will lose levels of attention-concentration and memory, so neither baseline nor real-time results would be reliable and would affect both the action plan and the delineation of the resection (Ruis et al., 2017 and Huget et al, 2019).
+In awake neurosurgery, it is very important that the patient has management of anxiety and of their own movements, which guarantees that they have self-restraint skills.
+Self-restraint is understood as the patient’s ability to voluntarily regulate their behavior during the procedure (Rughani, Rintel, Desai, Cushing & Florman, 2011; Howie at al., 2016).

 4. Neurocognitive disorders

-Neuropsychological evaluation is a fundamental procedure that not only allows for establishing a baseline of cognitive functioning but also identifies significant neuropsychological deficits that disable the patient from performing the required tasks during brain mapping (Ruis, Wajer, Robe, & van Zandvoort, 2014).
+Neuropsychological assessment is a primary procedure that not only allows creating a baseline of cognitive functioning, but also identifying major neuropsychological deficits that incapacitate the patient from performing the tasks required during brain mapping (Ruis, Wajer, Robe, & van Zandvoort, 2014).

-According to Hervey-Jumper & Berger (2016), severe preoperative cognitive impairment, the presence of aphasias, pronounced neurological disorders, and the inability to be examined due to attention and consciousness problems are considered exclusion factors as they hinder patient cooperation in the operating room.
+According to Hervey-Jumper & Berger (2016) severe impairment in preoperative cognitive functioning, the presence of aphasias, pronounced neurological disorders and the inability to be examined due to attention and consciousness problems are considered exclusion factors, as they hinder the patient’s cooperation in the operating room.

-On the other hand, Becker (2016) mentions some basic cognitive functions that the person must retain to play an active role during awake neurosurgery:
+On the other hand, Becker (2016) mentions some basic cognitive functions that the person must retain to take an active role during awake neurosurgery :

-- sufficiently fluent language to express oneself and be able to communicate cognitive, physical alterations and discomfort in the process;
+- a sufficiently fluent language to express themselves and be able to communicate cognitive and physical changes and discomfort during the process;

 - verbal comprehension for cooperation and following instructions;

-- memory to ensure storage of information and instructions to be followed regarding surgery;
+- memory to ensure storage of information and instructions to follow regarding the surgery;

-- and visual skills in case he/she has to name images.
+- and visual skills in case they must name images.

 5. Considerations for pre-surgical preparation

-In addition to passing clinical and neuropsychological psychological assessment filters, it is necessary for the patient to meet the evaluation requirements typical of pre-surgical preparation to comply with surgery requirements (Rughani et al., 2011).
-The experience developed at HM has allowed the team to identify that such preparation must involve the family or social network and must contain the two basic aspects that will be developed next:
+In addition to passing the clinical psychological and neuropsychological assessment filters, it is necessary for the patient to meet the evaluation requirements proper to pre-surgical preparation to comply with the demands of the surgery (Rughani et al., 2011).
+The experience developed at HM has allowed the team to identify that such preparation must involve the family or social network and must contain the two basic aspects that will be developed below:

 A. Information regarding the surgery

 This type of surgery demands the coordinated participation of each team member.
-The patient, integrating as an active agent, must know in detail their duties, the procedures to be performed during surgery, and what to expect at each step.
-Beyond knowing this information, they must understand it.
+The patient, by integrating as an active agent, must know in detail their roles, the procedures to be carried out during the surgery and what to expect at each step.
+In addition, beyond knowing such information, they must understand it.

-Authors such as Beez et al. (2013) and Ruis et al. (2014) believe that if the patient shows reluctance or denial to obtain details about the surgery, they cannot be operated on under this modality, as the patient must be aware of the advantages and the need to remain awake at key moments of the operation.
+Authors such as Beez et al. (2013) and Ruis et al. (2014) believe that, if the patient shows reluctance or denial to obtain details about the surgery, they cannot be operated on under this modality, since the patient must know the advantages and the need to remain awake at the key moments of the operation.

-However, in clinical practice, it is identified that the way information is provided must be in line with the patient’s coping style, and some patients require more details than others.
+However, in clinical practice it is identified that the way information is provided must match the patient’s coping style, and some patients require more details than others.

-It is necessary to explain what will happen in the operating room, including the procedure, possible complications, the desired level of cooperation, and the tasks to be performed (Carbone et al., 2019).
-Psychoeducation and preparation sessions with both the patient and the family are essential to achieve this goal.
+What will happen in the operating room should be explained, including the procedure, possible complications, the desired level of cooperation and the tasks to be performed (Carbone et al., 2019).
+For this, psychoeducation and preparation sessions with both the patient and the family are fundamental to achieve this objective.

-Psychological preparation for surgery also requires sensory familiarization with the operating room environment and the sensations in one’s body.
-A previous visit to the operating room or the presentation of visual and auditory stimuli that familiarize the person with the procedure, the physical space, and the instruments, are good tools and help demystify any erroneous beliefs the patient may have about the procedure.
-Anticipating what will happen or what they will feel in some way will give them a sense of control during the procedure (Ortega, 2013; Ortiz, 2014; Quesada, 2015; Molinari, 2015; Acuña, 2017).
-Being able to anticipate in some way what will happen or what you will feel will give you a sense of control during the procedure.
+Psychological preparation for surgery also requires sensory familiarization with the operating room environment and with the sensations in one’s body.
+A prior visit to the operating room or the presentation of visual and auditory stimuli that accustom the person to the procedure, the physical space and the instruments, are a good tool and help demystify erroneous beliefs the patient may have about the procedure (Ortega, 2013; Ortiz, 2014; Quesada, 2015; Molinari, 2015; Acuña, 2017).
+Being able to anticipate in some way what will happen or be felt will give them a sense of control during the procedure.

-B. Connection with the neuropsychology professional and surgical team
+B. Bond with the neuropsychology professional and the surgical team

-One of the most relevant aspects that distinguishes awake surgery from other types of surgeries is the importance of the patient building a trusting relationship with the neuropsychologist.
+One of the most relevant aspects that distinguishes awake surgery from other types of surgery is the importance of the patient being able to create a bond of trust with the neuropsychologist.

-Due to the demanding nature of the procedure, studies have shown that patients need to have a familiar person available to emotionally support them throughout the surgical procedure (Ruis et al., 2014).
+Due to the demanding nature of the procedure, studies have shown that patients need to have a familiar person available to provide emotional support throughout the entire surgical procedure (Ruis et al., 2014).

-Actions such as explaining what is happening before and during surgery, training them for moments of discomfort or anxiety, providing words of motivation, and holding their hand during surgery, are perceived as highly valuable for patients (Molinari, 2015; Acuña, 2017; Ruis et al., 2014).
+Actions such as explaining before and during the surgery what is happening, training them for moments of discomfort or anxiety, offering words of encouragement and holding their hand during the surgery are perceived as highly valuable by patients (Molinari, 2015; Acuña, 2017; Ruis et al., 2014).

 For this type of interaction between the patient and the clinician to be possible, it is necessary to invest time in preparation and have the patient’s willingness to work together (Ruis et al., 2014).
-As part of the preparation, the neuropsychologist professional may try to build a trusting relationship with the entire surgical team, which would be the ideal situation in the operating room.
+As part of the preparation, the neuropsychology professional can attempt to generalize the bond of trust to the entire surgical team, which would be the ideal situation in the operating room.

 - Duffau, H. (2017).
 Mapping the connectome in awake surgery for gliomas: an update.
 Journal of neurosurgical sciences, 61(6), 612-630.